winteragency/feathers-saml/README.md

 ### Redirects

-> __Note:__ This functionality is stolen directly from [@feathersjs/authentication-oauth](https://github.com/feathersjs/feathers/tree/master/packages/authentication-oauth)
+> __Note:__ This functionality is stolen directly from [@feathersjs/authentication-oauth](https://github.com/feathersjs/feathers/tree/master/packages/authentication-oauth) with the exception of the custom JWT lifetime option.

 The `redirect` configuration option is used to redirect back to the frontend application after SAML authentication was successful and an access token for the user has been created by the [authentication service](https://docs.feathersjs.com/api/authentication/service.html) or if authentication failed.
 It works cross domain and by default includes the access token or error message in the window location hash.
 The following configuration